-‘Real Housewives Of New York’ Bethenny Frankel Talks Parenting And Daughter Bryn
+#RHONY Bethenny Boasts She Goes Without A Nanny

 ‘RHONY’ Ramona Singer Has Meltdown At Hamptons Party…

-But that hasn’t stopped Bernadette Birk from speaking publicly about her daughter Bethenny.
-When RHONY Bethenny Frankel recently accepted a gig on Shark Tank, Birk said that Bethenny was undeserving.
+But that hasn’t stopped Bernadette Birk from speaking publicly about Bethenny.
+When RHONY star Bethenny Frankel recently accepted a gig on Shark Tank, Birk said that Bethenny was undeserving.

 “She is a moron.
 She got very lucky, and she just knows how to surround herself with people who are intelligent.”